 Using Behavioral Economics To Optimize Pricing In Grocery

 Here’s how we make purchasing decisions: We decide to buy something in the blink of an eye, triggered by the emotion centers of our brain.
 We then spend however long it takes to justify that decision using logic.
 If you buy a $2 million Bugatti and you have five kids and a mortgage you’re barely covering, the logic part will take longer than if it was a $6 can of imported olives.
 But the principle holds.
-Shoppers do not shop according to logic, value, or any other principle of classic economics.
+Shoppers do not shop according to logic, value, or any other principle of classical economics.
 Price, as a factor, can be a benefit or a liability that has to be considered along with myriad other considerations.

 In October, economist Richard Thaler won a Nobel Prize in economics for his work in behavioral economics and exposing humans’ “predictably irrational” purchasing choices.
 Thaler wrote a book called “Nudge” about helping people make better decisions based on how they actually make decisions.
 And logic isn’t it.
 It is about a sense of having won, or having treated yourself, having supported a good company or having proven your wisdom and clarity in purchasing.
 None of which is necessarily connected to what would constitute good decisions making if pure logic was making the calculations.

 In 2008, a German research company did a study that revealed all purchase decisions could be divided into 5 different types of buyers:

 - Indifferent buyer (has low interest in price/product comparisons)

 - Loyal customer (has strong confidence in the brand and the product or service)